johnpuddephatt/zwl/src/tips/tips-for-growing-your-own-salad.md

 Like lettuce you can pick leaves as and when you need them, or if you have a glut you can dry the leaves, chop them up and store them for use as dried herbs – like the ones you buy in the shops.

+**Peppers**

-Peppers – it’s too late now to sow seeds for a successful crop this year, but you can buy plants of many varieties in garden centres.
+ it’s too late now to sow seeds for a successful crop this year, but you can buy plants of many varieties in garden centres.
 These are perfect for window ledges or a sheltered sunny spot in the garden.
 If you’re growing chilli peppers then these can be picked as you need them, usually though you’ll get to the end of the summer and have loads left.
 All you do is pick them, spread them out and leave somewhere warm to dry.
 Once dried they can be used whole in chillies or curries or chopped and ground up to be used as a powder, they’ll last years if stored well.

 Tomatoes – many people are put off growing tomatoes because they think you need a greenhouse, they’re difficult to grow or both.
 Some varieties do need a greenhouse but many don’t, as tomatoes are best grown in pots you can grow inside in a sunny spot but lots have been bred to grow outside in the UK, particularly cherry tomatoes.
 All they need is a largish pot, some support to grow up, water, a feed every week or two and plenty of light.
 Again you can harvest them as you need them, if you produce more than you can eat then they’re very easy to make into soup, chopped tomatoes or passata and frozen or preserved.
 You can even have a go at making your own sun dried tomatoes (or put them in the oven when you’re cooking your frozen chips if it’s not sunny enough)